ricketytoc/tp/docs/UserGuide.md

 * No changes will be made if the data file is invalid or not found.

 Examples:
-* `import ./persons.json` imports the "persons.json" data file.
+* `import ./persons.json` imports the `persons.json` data file from the same folder as EmployeeManager.

 <div markdown="span" class="alert alert-danger">:exclamation: **Danger:**
 The import command will **overwrite** existing data in the application.
 If you wish to keep a copy of the existing